Sanix-Darker/cisv/README.md

 | csv-parse         | 15.48        | 34,471         | Partial              |
 | papaparse         | 25.67        | 57,147         | Partial              |

+(you can check more benchmarks details from release pipelines)

 ### RUNNING BENCHMARKS

 ```bash